gameranonymous/frontend/index.md

 - We'd rather you ask about gender than assume, and if you get it wrong, apologise, and use what they prefer.
 - We think feminism is a good thing.
 Discussion of how to make gamer anonymous more inclusive is welcome.
 Claims that this "has gone too far" aren't.
 - Trolling is also not welcome.
 We do not troll other people in or out of our community.
+– Please donot involve Gamer Anonymous in 'clan wars', we are not a clan.

 ## Contributing